 Jason is the co-founder of Dent, a company that creates and supports a community of entrepreneurs, executives, and creatives who are driven to “put a dent in the universe.”
 Dent began as an annual conference but quickly developed into a strong community of people who call themselves “Denters.”
 The name Dent comes from the Steve Jobs quote: “we’re here to put a dent in the universe, why else even be here?”.
-The conference focuses on drawing actionable insights from success and building an environment where peers from diverse backgrounds and fields of expertise are encouraged to build meaningful relationships through conversation and shared experience.
+The conference focuses on drawing actionable insights from success and building an environment where peers from diverse backgrounds and fields of expertise are encouraged to build meaningful relationships and find new persepctives through conversation and shared experience.

-Through his research and work at Dent, Jason has spent time discussing personal mastery, leadership, and innovation with dozens of entrepreneurs and leaders like Pixar co-founder Alvy Ray Smith, Lynda.com founder Lynda Weinman, The North Face founder Hap Klopp, and Indiegogo co-founder Danae Ringelmann.
+Through his research and work at Dent, Jason has spent time discussing culture, leadership, and innovation with dozens of entrepreneurs and leaders like Pixar co-founder Alvy Ray Smith, Lynda.com founder Lynda Weinman, The North Face founder Hap Klopp, and Indiegogo co-founder Danae Ringelmann.
 Every year since its founding, at least half of the presenters at Dent are women, earning the conference a spot in the Gender Avenger Hall of Fame.

 The University of Washington offers a major in Human Centered Design and Engineering, and Jason is a part-time lecturer for the HCDE department.
 Additionally, Jason is the founder of Capture Culture, a culture strategy consultancy that helps companies build great teams through culture.

 Jason is a board member for the Hydrocephalus Association, which is dedicated to eliminating the challenges of hydrocephalus.
 He also served as a board member for the nonprofit COFES Institute, which hosts the annual Congress on the Future of Engineering Software.
 Jason is also a writer; his work has been published in Geekwire, Seattle Business Magazine, Crosscut, and elsewhere.